Skip navigation

 “An unwavering proclamation of Black girlhood.” —Candice Iloh, author of National Book Award finalist Every Body Looking

-From Ibi Zoboi, bestselling, award-winning author of American Street and co-author of Punching the Air, comes a bold new YA coming-of-age story, which explores race, feminism, and complicated family dynamics.
+From Ibi Zoboi, bestselling, award-winning author of American Street and coauthor of Punching the Air, comes a bold new YA coming-of-age story that explores race, feminism, and complicated family dynamics.
 The ideal next read for fans of Elizabeth Acevedo, Jacqueline Woodson, and Roxane Gay.

 Warrior Princess.
 That’s what Nigeria Jones’s father calls her.
 He has raised her as part of the Movement, a Black separatist group based in Philadelphia.
 Nigeria is homeschooled and vegan and participates in traditional rituals to connect her and other kids from the group to their ancestors.
 But when her mother—the perfect matriarch of their Movement—disappears, Nigeria’s world is upended.
 She finds herself taking care of her baby brother and stepping into a role she doesn’t want.